Who do you trust when you need to make a decision on where to place your business when you’re buying insurance?

-While every insurance company will be quick to tell you everything positive thing about their company and products, using a third part, independent credit rating agency, like Moody’s, will be much more beneficial to you in the long run.
+While every insurance company will be quick to tell you every single positive thing about their company and products (likely failing to mention their shortcomings), using a third party independent credit rating agency like Moody’s will be much more beneficial to you in the long run.

 Understanding Moody’s Corporation And What They Do

 Even if you selected the top companies by brand popularity, are you sure you’re getting the best deal with a reputable company?